hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > I cannot recollect the place or day,
 >
-> But 'tis the same you mean, from what you say:
+> But it is the same you mean, from what you say:
 >
 > Pray let me hear from you how it occurred;
 >
 > No doubt but I've exaggerations heard.
 >
-> Chassee.
+> Chassée.
 Oh! oh!
-Mon Dieu! 'tis scandal every word,
+Mon Dieu! it is scandal every word,
 >
 > Perverted thus, for calumny to handle,
 >